memgraph/docs/products/lab/v1.2.0/style-script.md

   -> 3.14159
 ```

-Literal expressions for `Color`s are hex strings starting with '#'.
-This is the
+Literal expressions for colors are hex strings starting with '#'.
+This is a
-literal expression for color red.
+literal expression for the color red.
 ```
 #ff0000
   -> #ff0000